aframevr/aframe/docs/components/background.md

 camera.
 There are no unexpected occlusions either with far objects that might be behind of the sphere geometry of `a-sky`.

-The background component can also generate a default envrionment cube map for all materials, if you find GLB models end up too dark or reflective materials don't reflect the environment this will provide a default reflective environment.
+The background component can also generate a default environment cube map for all materials, if you find GLB models end up too dark or reflective materials don't reflect the environment this will provide a default reflective environment.